gem/oq-engine/doc/adv-manual/general.rst

 data from the tasks via celery/rabbitmq: instead, we use zeromq.
 This is hidden from the user, but internally the engine keeps track of all tasks that were submitted and waits until they send the message that they finished.
-If one tasks runs out of memory badly and never sends the message that it finished, the engine may hang, waiting for the results of a task that does not exist anymore.
+If one task runs out of memory badly and never sends the message that it finished, the engine may hang, waiting for the results of a task that does not exist anymore.
 You have to be careful.
 What we did in our cluster is to set some memory limit on the